HarshThakur015/Ecommerce_Follow_Along/README.md

 3. Built a POST API endpoint to accept product details from the frontend.
 4. Connected to MongoDB and stored valid product data.
 5. Committed and pushed all changes to the GitHub repository.

+## Milestone 11 - Making the Home Page Dynamic 🌟

+### Learning Goals 🎯
+By the end of this milestone, you will:
+- Understand how to write an endpoint to extract and send data from MongoDB.
+- Learn how to receive data on the frontend.
+- Display the fetched data dynamically using the product card created earlier.

+---

+### Steps for Milestone 11 📝

+**Set Up the Backend Endpoint**
+- Create a new route in your backend to fetch all products from MongoDB.
+- Use the appropriate method to retrieve data from the database.
+- Send the data as a JSON response to the frontend.

+**Connect the Frontend to the Backend**
+- Make an API request from the frontend to fetch the product data.
+- Ensure proper handling of the response to extract the required product details.

+**Display the Products Dynamically**
+- Use the previously created product card component to display each product.
+- Iterate through the received product data and render each item dynamically.

+**Test the Functionality**
+- Ensure the data is fetched correctly from MongoDB and displayed on the home page.
+- Check for errors or missing data and debug if necessary.

+---

+**Expected Outcome**
+By completing this milestone, your home page will dynamically display all products fetched from MongoDB, making the page fully functional and interactive.